gcastilhos/blockchain1/README.md

 The most notorious part of the response data is the `USE CATEG` and `CATEGORY NAME` fields, which are used in several applications to group be usage category.

-The event queue provides a random generator of events for several applications
+The event queue provides a random generator of events for several applications, acting as a simulator for the random power events within a household.